Oldowan: Homa Peninsula

 Kanjera South, part of the Kanjera site complex, and Nyayanga are located on the Homa Peninsula.
 Kanjera South is estimated to around 2 Ma. while Nyayanga is estimated to 2.9 Ma.
-One of the significant excavations, in the area, is Leakey's expedition in 1932-35.
-In 1995, Oldowan and Plio-Pleistocene faunal remains surfaced from the site. and in 2015 excavations led to the discovery of the earliest Oldowan ston tool technology in association with Paranthropus fossils and butchered hippo remains from Nyayanga.
+One of the significant excavations, in the area, is Leakey's expedition in 1932–35.
+In 1995, Oldowan and Plio-Pleistocene faunal remains surfaced from the site. and in 2015 excavations led to the discovery of the earliest Oldowan stone tool technology in association with Paranthropus fossils and butchered hippo remains from Nyayanga.

 East Turkana

 The numerous Koobi Fora sites on the east side of Lake Turkana are now part of Sibiloi National Park.
 Sites were initially excavated by Richard Leakey, Meave Leakey, Jack Harris, Glynn Isaac and others.
-Currently the artifacts found are classified as Oldowan or KBS Oldowan dated from 1.9–1.7 Ma, Karari (or "advanced Oldowan") dated to 1.6–1.4 Ma, and some early Acheulean at the end of the Karari.
+Currently the artifacts found are classified as Oldowan or KBS Oldowan dated from 1.9 to 1.7 Ma, Karari (or "advanced Oldowan") dated to 1.6–1.4 Ma, and some early Acheulean at the end of the Karari.
 Over 200 hominins have been found, including Australopithecus and Homo.

 West Turkana

 In the Nachukui site in West Turkana, around 500 stone tools were found at a site named Naiyena Engol 2, or NY2.
-The assemblage at NY2 dates back to 1.8-1.7 Ma, around the peak of the Oldowan period.
+The assemblage at NY2 dates back to 1.8–1.7 Ma, around the peak of the Oldowan period.
 At the site, freehand flaking was observed to be the most common type of technique for making these tools.
 A common theme among sites in West Turkana is the high percentage of small flake tools gathered in the assemblages.
 However, NY2 seems to lack many of these tools, indicating a low productivity rate of flakes.

 Kilombe

-Acheulian stone tools have been known about at Kilombe Main site in the central rift of Kenya since the 1970s with excavations by Prof John Gowlett for his PhD.
+Acheulian stone tools have been known about at Kilombe Main site in the central rift of Kenya since the 1970s with excavations by John Gowlett for his PhD.
 More recently, Oldowan technology has also been discovered in Kilombe Caldera in an unusual high altitude setting.
 The stone tools are associated with fossils and have been dated to 1.8 Ma, with Acheulian stone tools occurring in overlying levels.